buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Amorphous.*** The black pudding can move through a space as narrow as 1 inch wide without squeezing.

-***Corrosive Form.*** A creature that touches the pudding or hits it with a melee attack while within 5 feet of it takes 4 (1d8) acid damage.
+***Corrosive Form.*** A creature that touches the pudding or hits it with a melee attack while within 5 meters of it takes 4 (1d8) acid damage.
 Any nonmagical weapon made of metal or wood that hits the pudding corrodes.
 After dealing damage, the weapon takes a permanent and cumulative -1 penalty to damage rolls.
 If the penalty drops to -5, the weapon is destroyed.
 Nonmagical ammunition made of metal or wood that hits the pudding is destroyed after dealing damage.

 The pudding can eat through 2-inch-thick, nonmagical wood or metal in 1 round.